-The total amount you pay to Hertfordshire County Council (HCC) has increased by 5.99% from last year.
+The total amount you pay to Hertfordshire County Council (HCC) has increased by 3.99 per cent from last year.
 The way that this increase is shown on your bill was decided by central Government.

 The amount you pay to HCC is made up of two parts - one for general spending, and the other a ring-fenced amount, which can only be spent on providing adult social care.

-For more information about Hertfordshire County Council’s budget and spending plans, please visit www.hertfordshire.gov.uk/counciltax.
+Find out more about Hertfordshire County Council’s budget and spending plans.